This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The rooftop bar is perched on top of an old art deco building.
 The French inspired ambiance is chilled, happy and unpretentious.

 There was live music on the restaurant level below and down on the ground in Pershing Square was a vibrant Gays against Guns festival.

 I was smart enough to drag myself back out once the sun went down for an early night.

-Sunset afternoon at Upstairs at the Ace Hotel
+4. Watch The Sunset at Upstairs at the Ace Hotel